Skip to main content

 kwargs = '{"auto_mkdir": true}'

-Or by setting environment variable:
+Or by setting an environment variable:

 export DESTINATION__FILESYSTEM__KWARGS = '{"auto_mkdir": true/false}'

 dlt correctly handles the native local file paths.
-Indeed, using the file:// schema may be not intuitive especially for Windows users.
+Indeed, using the file:// schema may not be intuitive, especially for Windows users.

 [destination.unc_destination]